Campus & Culture

 “All students are encouraged to be involved across campus, but now ASPIRE students interested in this option will have another way to help set themselves up for success,” says Murray.

 The residence will be located at Saint Albert’s Hall, with building renovations being completed prior to the opening.
-The Kinney Center has plans to work with Thomas Jefferson University’s Kanbar College of Design, Engineering and Commerce on sensory-friendly design options.
+The Kinney Center has plans to work with Thomas Jefferson University’s College of Architecture and the Built Environment on sensory-friendly design options.

 ASPIRE program participants continue to achieve high graduation and employment rates.
 To learn more about the supported residence hall and the Kinney Center, visit sju.edu/kinney.